kjosib/kjosib.github.io/voice/prosody.md

 # Prosody Keys

-These are written from a feminizing perspective.
+These are written from a General-American feminizing perspective.

 Bounciness - varying pitch instead of stress
  - Plenty of peaks, few large valleys